don't understand how to even begin to validate our very strong willed

 there as well..." - Anita

-What happens to your car if you don't fill it with gas, change the oil, and give it a regular tune up?
+Well, what happens to your car if you don't fill it with gas, change the oil, and give it a regular tune up?
 It ends up in the breakdown lane.
 Life with children isn't so different.
 Unfortunately, parents aren't given a preventive maintenance plan for their children.
 But if you don't refill your child's love tank, roughhouse with him daily so he gets some good giggling in, and give him regular one-on-one time, you can count on more breakdown time.
-Especially if there's a relatively new baby in the family, or if you're transitioning from conventional parenting to gentle parenting and your child has some old emotions to process.
+Especially if there's a relatively new baby in the family, or if you're transitioning from conventional parenting to gentle parenting and your child has some old stuffed emotions to process.

 By the time you're having a problem with your child, it's hard to see how you could have prevented it.
 And yes, many kids have issues that present real challenges for parents.
 But if you're having an ongoing problem with your child, it's worth asking what kinds of preventive maintenance might keep you from ending up in the breakdown lane so often.
 And if you have more than one child, you certainly can't always be available for meltdowns when your child "blows."
 That means that your primary parenting strategy has to be prevention.